Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

     Due to a bug in the backend, as of version 0.1.0, a menu model used for a `MenuBar` **may not have a "widget"-type item in a submenu of a submenu**.

-    This means we *can* add a widget to any submenu of `root`, but we may not add a widget to any submenu that is nested any deeper than this.
+    This means we *can* add a widget to any submenu of `root`, but we may not add a widget to any submenu that is nested any deeper than a direct child of `root`.

     This bug does not affect `PopoverMenu`, for whom we can put a widget at any depth. `PopoverMenu` has no requirement as to the structure of its menu model, while `MenuBar` requires that all top-level items are submenus, and that no submenu of a submenu may have a "widget"-type item.